 The doctor says that it might take a lot of time to find the right medication “cocktail” that works best for Clemence.
 Dr. Lismoen also warns that some of the medication side effects will be uncomfortable.
 It’s news that Clemence doesn’t want to hear, so she thinks the doctor is incompetent.
 Dr. Lismoen also tells Clemence that Clemence should see a therapist, so Clemence isn’t happy about that either.

-Here’s an example of what a horrible person Clemence is: In the waiting room of Dr. Lismoen’s office, Clemence and Sherri are sitting near an obviously agitated and upset woman (played by Sarah Schol), who is sobbing about something.
+Here’s an example of what a horrible person Clemence is: In the waiting room of Dr. Lismoen’s office, Clemence and Sherri are sitting near an obviously upset woman (played by Sarah Schol), who is sobbing about something.
 Clemence and Sherri have no idea who this woman is or what this woman’s personal problems are.
 When Clemence and her mother are called into Dr. Lismoen’s office, Clemence passes by the distressed woman and snarls at her: “Basket case.”
 (It’s a derogatory slur for a mentally ill person.)

 And later, when Clemence has her first session with her therapist Dr. Madzen (played by Jon Hudson Odom), she has this to say about Dr. Lismoen, who is a German immigrant: “I call her ‘the German woman,’ to take away her power.”
 Clemence adds, “I don’t take life advice from mentally ill burnouts.”
 None of this is funny, of course, but “The Year Between” filmmaker Heller desperately wants it to be.